-Eating disorders are typically associated with females, but Daily Cycle features a male character struggling with this issue.
+Eating disorders are typically associated with women and girls, but Daily Cycle features a young man struggling with this issue.
 Was it your intention to make people aware that this is a problem that can affect just about anyone?

 S: Yes, definitely.
 I feel it is important to create awareness, so that men can speak up about having an eating disorder.
 That way, they can receive the help and support that they need.

 H: Yes.
 We really wanted to show that this is an issue that affects many people in all walks of life - it's not something that's specific to a certain group of people.
 Someone dealing with this issue could be right next to you in a queue and you wouldn't even know it.
 I feel like breaking down the stereotype is the first step towards making people more aware, and therefore more accepting of the issue.